Superhero Movie: Home media

-The European (Region 2) DVD has a 15 certificate and has all the features of the Extended Region 1 version.

 Music

 Sara Paxton performed the song heard during the credits, titled "I Need A Hero", which she also wrote with Michael Jay and Johnny Pedersen.

 Superhero!
 Song

 Star of the film Drake Bell composed (along with Michael Corcoran) and recorded a song for the movie entitled "Superhero!
 Song" during the movie's post-production.
 Co-star Sara Paxton provided backup vocals for the song.
 This song can be heard in the credits of the movie, however it is credited as being titled "Superbounce".
 It originally appeared on Bell's Myspace Music page.
 It was released in iTunes Store as a digital downloadable single on April 8, 2008.

-Parody targets

-The film parodies the entire superhero genre but is mainly a parody of Spider-Man and Batman Begins but also the X-Men and the Fantastic Four.

-The film also makes fun of certain celebrities and their real-life actions, such as Tom Cruise's Scientology video and Barry Bonds' alleged use of steroids.
-It also makes fun of British scientist Stephen Hawking.